menegroth/menegroth.github.io/outstanding_issues.md

 - CE awatʰā should change to OS autʰa, according to Salo 240, but does not.
+RESOLVED - conjectured environment for Salo 4.3 was too strict.
+Expanded to change `awa` to `aw`.
+The reconstructed OS form is `awtʰa`, not `autʰa`, but other reflexes of CS `au` show `aw` at this stage. c.f.
+OS `kʰawda` < CE `kʰagdā` (haudh), Salo 4.25.